Guide to Meeting College Admissions Officers

 Career-Readiness:

 29. How does the career services office support a student’s academic and professional goals?
 If you already know what you want to be when you grow up, great!
 It’s still important to know how your college will help you get there.
-And if you’re undecided, you want to make sure the career services office has your back as you figure out what you want.
+And if you’re undecided, ensure that the career services office supports you as you figure out what you want.

 30. Will I get support from the career services office even after I graduate?
 Many schools will offer their services to alumni.
 This can be instrumental in helping you in the future.